folbricht/desync/README.md

 <summary><h3>Configuration Reference</h3></summary>

 - **`s3-credentials`** — Credentials for S3 stores.
 The key must be the URL scheme and host used for the store, excluding the path, but including the port if used in the store URL.
 Keys can contain glob patterns (`*`, `?`, `[…]`).
 See [filepath.Match](https://pkg.go.dev/path/filepath#Match) for wildcard details.
 Standard [AWS credentials files](https://docs.aws.amazon.com/cli/latest/userguide/cli-config-files.html) are also supported.

+- **`oci-credentials`** — Credentials for OCI registry stores.
+The key must be the store URL, e.g. `oci+https://ghcr.io/myuser/repo`, the same format as `store-options` keys.
+Keys can contain glob patterns.
+If no entry matches and no credentials are set in the environment, the Docker credential store is used, so registries logged into with `docker login` or `oras login` are picked up automatically.

 - **`store-options`** — Per-store customization of compression, timeouts, retry behavior, and keys.
 Not all options apply to every store type.
 The store location in the command line must match the key exactly for options to apply.
 Glob patterns are also supported; a config file where more than one key matches a single store is considered invalid.